icanbwell/fhir-server/everything.md

 ### \_type

 This parameter can be used to narrow down the result of resources to the provided list of resources.

+For example: <base_url>/4_0_0/Patient/patient1/$everything?\_type=Person,Account,Observation

+## Note

 When `_type` parameter is used then the `contained` parameter is ignored.

-For example: <base_url>/4_0_0/Patient/patient1/$everything?\_type=Person,Account,Observation